MirandaChang1/miranda_chang.github.io/_pages/about.md

   - /about.html
 ---

 My name is Miranda and I am a Masters student in Clinical Psychology (Neuropsychology Specialization) at Simon Fraser University, supervised by [Dr. Molly Cairncross](https://www.cairncrosslab.com/).
 I am also currently a Senior Research Assistant at the Memory and Perception Lab in the University of Toronto, working with [Dr. Morgan Barense](https://barense.psych.utoronto.ca/).
-I earned my Honours Bachelor of Science with a specialization in Psychology Research and a major in Neuroscience in UofT.
+I earned my Honours Bachelor of Science with a specialization in Psychology Research and a major in Neuroscience at UofT.

 Research Overview
 ======